Language Arts and Social Sciences

 This year American history is brought to life through collaborative narratives and experiential activities, such as dramatizations, games, and projects.

 Math and Science

-The Arts: Studies show that accelerated students are successful in any environment, while struggling students flourish in an arts centered curriculum.
-At Almondale Academy, we have accelerated students who advance beyond grade level, grade level students, and students who require more support.
-All the students love the arts at our school.
-The following courses are offered: Drama, instrumental music, voice, and drawing/painting.
-Crafts are also taught in our Home Economics course.
-Also taught is nutritional cooking, finances, and cultivating the garden.
+The Arts: Studies indicate that accelerated students are successful in any environment, while struggling students flourish in an arts centered curriculum.
+At Almondale Academy, we have all academic levels, where students development according to their needs and skills.
+All the students at our school love the arts and grow in their individual capacities.

 Our Almondale campus garden is the center for several integrated projects including: science in the study of plants – cells, photosynthesis, cellular respiration, art in the drawing, coloring, labeling, and examining of plants in our science lab area.
 For our ecology unit, students will be establishing a compost pile, learning about soil quality, including bacteria and microbes.
 Bio-regionally, students will conduct expeditionary treks to local creek beds to study the effects of the weather on the Sacramento watershed while working together to conduct environmental impact studies.
 We will be using the food produced by the garden for nutritional studies in human biology which also includes learning to cook nutritional dishes.
-Our service-learning component includes providing produce from our garden for the local food bank.